311zzb/gitlet/gitlet-design.md

 1. `static String loadStageID()`
    Return the ID of the current staging area (a `Tree` object).
 Invoked by the Cache class.
-2. `static void putInStage(String fileName, String BlobID)` Simply add a `fileName` - `BlobID` pair into the cached staging area.
+2. `static void putInStage(String fileName, String BlobID)` Copy the staging area and add a `fileName` - `BlobID` pair.
    Mark the previous staging area `Tree` for deletion.
    This function should only be invoked once per run.
 3. `static void removeFromStage(String fileName)`
-   Simply remove an entry from the staging area with a specific `fileName` (if exists).
+   Copy the staging area and remove the entry with a specific `fileName` (if exists) from it.
    Mark the previous staging area `Tree` for deletion.
    This function should only be invoked once per run.
 4. `static void writeStageID()` Write the stage ID in cache back to filesystem.
 Invoked by the Cache class.